UltraMessaging/um_kb/kb/ssl-patch.md

 In all cases, it is assumed that UM encryption features are not being used.

-For UM versons 6.9.* - 6.11.*, there is no usable patch; users must upgrade to version 6.12 or beyond.
+For UM versons 6.9.* - 6.11.*, there is no usable patch; users must upgrade to version 6.12 or above.

 ### Is Patching Necessary?